yuvaldori/gigaspaces-wiki-jekyll/xap101adm/web-management-monitoring.markdown

 # Dashboards

-By selecting the folder icon on the left in the menu bar, the available dashboards will be displayed:
+By selecting the folder icon on the right in the menu bar, the available dashboards will be displayed:

 ![hosts1.jpg](/attachment_files/web-console/monitor1.jpg)